Patternslib/Patterns/docs/developer/create-a-pattern.md

 ## Writing the pattern's javascript

-We're now ready to start writing the Javascript for our pattern.
+We are now ready to start writing the Javascript for our pattern.

 Put this code into `./src/pat-colorchanger.js`